-I have to admit, when I started blogging, a post about the proper position while using the restroom was not on my list to write!
+I have to admit, when I started blogging, a post about the Squatty Potty and the proper position while using the restroom was not on my list to write!
 Lately, I’ve come across research and resources that have convinced me that this is an important topic, and I’m going to attempt to address it while keeping the TMI to a minimum.

 The Idea of Squatting

 The concept of squatting when defecating is not a new one.
 In fact, I was quite surprised the first couple of times I saw toilets designed for this purpose when traveling.
 At that time, I just considered it an outdated and primitive toilet, and couldn’t understand why anyone would use one.